hmerk/main_widget/HVAC/main_widget_HVAC_Card.md

 Control Mode, Fanspeed and Vane Position use Item options.
 More Information with example for different thermostats will follow.

 For a „fancy“ naming, the widget makes use of the uiSemantics.
-Information on usage/configuration can be founde here https://community.openhab.org/t/semantic-ui-using-enriched-semantic-to-ease-ui-creation/116882
+Information on usage/configuration can be found here https://community.openhab.org/t/semantic-ui-using-enriched-semantic-to-ease-ui-creation/116882

 ## Changelog